CharlieBurton10/classicalmusicquiz/README.md

 * I want to be able to navigate the site easily to find information.
 * I want to be able to find their social media pages.
 * I want the game to be responsive to whichever device I am playing it on.
+* I want to be under pressure and make the game timed.
 * I want to be given a choice of varied questions.

 #### Returning/Frequent Visitor Goals